Beatrice Chebet: 2025

 On 25 May, at the Meeting International Mohammed VI d'Athletisme de Rabat, Chebet ran the second fastest 3000 metres of all time, finishing in 8:11.56.
 This time falls 5.45 seconds short of Wang Junxia's officially recognized world record of 8:06.11 set in 1993.
 Given the controversy surrounding Junxia's world record, some organizations outside of World Athletics such as Track and Field News do not recognize it, which would make Chebet's performance the fastest in history.
 On 6 June, at the Golden Gala, Chebet ran the second fastest 5000 metres of all time, finishing in 14:03.69.
-On 5 July, at the Prefontaine Classic, with a 61-second final lap, Chebet broke Gudaf Tsegay's 5000 metre world record of 14:00.21, running 13:58.06 to become the first woman to break the 14 minute barrier on the track.Chebet carried her record-breaking form into the 2025 World Athletics Championships in Tokyo.
-In the women’s 10,000 metres final, she delivered a commanding performance to secure the gold medal, marking Kenya’s first gold in the Tokyo championships and further cementing her status as one of the world’s leading long-distance runners.
+On 5 July, at the Prefontaine Classic, with a 61-second final lap, Chebet broke Gudaf Tsegay's 5000 metre world record of 14:00.21, running 13:58.06 to become the first woman to break the 14 minute barrier on the track.

+Personal life

+Chebet is expecting her first child in 2026.